 If you’re thinking about home educating your child, it’s a good idea to talk to some other home educators to get an idea of what it’s like.
-You can find a list of forums and Facebook groups for home educators on the Schoolhouse website.
+You can find a list of forums and Facebook groups for home educators via independent support networks such as:

-If your child already attends school, you must request the local authority’s consent to withdraw them from school.
+If your child already attends a local authority school, you must request the local authority’s consent to withdraw them from school.
 You’ll be expected to explain how you intend to provide a suitable education for your child.
-In a few circumstances, including if your child has never attended school, you do not have to ask for the local authority’s consent to home educate, but the local authority is likely to contact you to find out if your child is receiving a suitable education.
+In a few circumstances, including if your child has never attended school, you do not have to ask for the local authority’s consent to withdraw them from school, but the local authority may contact you to find out if your child is receiving a suitable education.

 A list of scenarios in which consent from the local authority is not required can be found in section 3.2 of the Scottish Government’s Home Education guidance.